sepal-contrib/alos_mosaics/doc/en.rst

 This module have been designed on top of the interactive framework `sepal_ui <https://github.com/12rambau/sepal_ui>`_. it allows the user to extract ALOS K&C mosaics.
 The input are as simple as: an AOI, a year, and some filters.
 The user will be able to display the mosaic in an interactive map and export it as a GEE asset and/or a sepal Tif file.

-This module is a sepalization of the follwing `script <https://code.earthengine.google.com/3784ea8db0b93bcaa41d1a3ada0c055e>`_ by A. Vollrath`_.
+This module is a sepalization of the follwing `script <https://code.earthengine.google.com/3784ea8db0b93bcaa41d1a3ada0c055e>`_ by A. Vollrath.

 The process is done in 3 steps described in the bellow sections and presented in the bellow video tutorial:

 .. youtube:: Asc8Nz0B1DI
+    :align: center

 Select an AOI
 -------------